-Doe Island Marine State Park is a veritable dot on the map next to Orcas Island.
-But, as far as dots go, you could not ask for more.
+Doe Island Marine State Park is a tiny dot on the map next to Orcas Island, but as an island destination, you could not ask for more.

 Once on terra firma, the island’s 0.3-mile perimeter loop is a short, rugged hike, so bring your good boots and trekking poles.
 Campsites are first come, first served, and all provide glorious views.
 The island’s rocky south side features two pocket coves perfect for beaching a kayak.